Can you go solar with a low credit score?

 Energy for All Program

-If you live in California, Colorado, Maryland, Virginia, or the District of Columbia, you may have access to GRID Alternatives and their Energy For All Program.
+If you live in California, Colorado, Delaware, Maryland, Virginia, or the District of Columbia, you may have access to GRID Alternatives and their Energy For All Program.
 According to their website, they help "provide low-to-no cost solar electric systems to families that qualify as low income, and install them using a barn-raising model that gives volunteers and job trainees hands-on experience they can use to get jobs in the growing solar industry."
 You can learn more about the program and if you're eligible on their website.

 Single-Family Affordable Solar Homes Program